robseb/rsyocto/doc/guides/6_newFPGAconf.md

      ````
      -- MAC: d6:7d:ae:b3:0e:ba
      ````
-8. Change if necessary the network configurations by aiding the *network_interfaces.text*.
-This file will by used as Linux */etc/network/interfaces* file
+8. Change if necessary the network configurations by adding the *network_interfaces.text*.
+This file will be used as Linux */etc/network/interfaces* file
-  * For using a **static iPv4-Address** instead a dynamic one:
+  * For using a **static iPv4-Address** instead of a dynamic one:
-    * Remove following line form the *network_interfaces.txt*-file:
+    * Remove following line from the *network_interfaces.txt*-file:
       ````txt
       iface eth0 inet dhcp
       ````
-    * Insert instead (here with the iPv4-Address *192.168.0.150* and the gateway *192.168.0.100*):
+    * Insert instead of (here with the iPv4-Address *192.168.0.150* and the gateway *192.168.0.100*):
       ````txt
       iface eth0 inet static
         address 192.168.0.150